chinalwb/Android-Rich-text-Editor/README.md

 Known issues:
 * Background color - cursor invisible when put it in the range of BackgroundColorSpan
 -------------------
+Your * encourages me to make more features open source, thanks for your support.
 You can contact me at 329055754@qq.com if you need any customization or any suggestion.